excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT.md

    ![MySQL create schema](./images/DEVELOPMENT_createDbUser.jpg)

 3. Build it
+   - Configure the app database connection
+     * The default database configuration is located in /src/main/resource/application.yaml
+     * The spring -> datasource section of the application.yaml file contains the database URL, username, and password
+     * Change these details to connect to any database with any credentials
+     * NOTE: You can also override these properties following the [Spring Coniguration externalization conventions](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
+   - Invoke the "build" Gradle task from the Gradle Tool Window
-   - If you don't already have the Gradle Tool window visible, show it by navigating to "View -> Tool Windows -> Gradle"
+     * Open the Gradle Tool Window by navigating to "View -> Tool Windows -> Gradle"

    ![Gradle Tool Window](./images/DEVELOPMENT_gradleRun.JPG)
    - This tool window will show you a list of Gradle tasks.
    - Run the "build" task under the "build" section to build the project.

 > __SEED DATA__
 >